franzbu/EnhancedSpaces.spoon/README.md

   ...
 ```

-With the lines above, you get the following menu:
+You get the following menu:

 <img src='https://github.com/franzbu/EnhancedSpaces.spoon/blob/main/doc/menu_hs2_ger.png' width='360'>

 ### Custom Wallpapers
-For enabling the feature that each mSpace can have an individual wallpaper, add the following lines to your `init.lua`:
+For enabling the feature that each mSpace can have an individual wallpaper, add the following to your `init.lua`:

 ```lua
   ...